 What We Love: Crello offers a complete suite of tools for creating an entire e-book, including the cover.
 It has a user-friendly, clean interface and a bevy of useful tools for the entire self-publishing process.

-All of these design tools are great, but there’s really no substitute for the experience, skill, and insight of a professional designer.
+There are other useful tools that can save you money and time for web developement or design, but there’s really no substitute for the experience, skill, and insight of a professional designer when it comes to book design services.
 At Superside, you’ll be paired with an expert designer who will work with you to create the perfect cover for your book.

 Join our community of 30,000 who receive the best in design and marketing content, weekly.